synapticloop/documentr/README.md

-> documentation (README) generator for projects in both markdown and asciidoc - this utilises the templar templating language
+> documentation (README) generator for projects in both markdown and asciidoc - this utilises the templar templating language - including generation of table of contents